filipvabrousek/JS-Algorithms/1 - Think.md

 # Think
 * simple ML library which allows to create perceptron or use linear regression
-* for educational purposes
-* To do: Neural network, K means (classes)

 ## Linear regression
 * we predict scores on one variable from scores on 2nd variable
 * Y - criterion (the variable we are predicting)